 To enroll in the payment plan, log into your MyDCE account, select “Student Finance Portal.”
 Once in the portal, choose “Payment Plans” and select the appropriate term.
 Any available plan will show up in the drop-down menu.

 There are financial aid options for students admitted to degree programs and the Premedical Program (see Admitted Students), as well as limited funding opportunities for students who are taking courses but are not admitted to a program (see Nonadmitted Students).

 Harvard’s Tuition Assistance Plan (TAP) makes it possible for University staff, faculty, part-time employees and retirees to take Extension School courses.
 See Harvard University Tuition Assistance Plan (TAP) for more information.

 Veterans’ education benefits and active military tuition assistance (TA)

 Veterans may be eligible to receive education benefits through the Veterans Administration.
 Veterans and active military service members may be eligible to receive TA.
 See Benefits for the Military for more information.

 As a student, you have an account that includes individual charges and credits for each term.
 Charges include course tuition and other fees, such as registration and late fees, health insurance fees, and program fees, as applicable.
 Credits applied to your account may include a combination of payments, such as credit cards, personal checks, and financial aid.
 If you have an outstanding balance from a prior term, any payment is applied first to the oldest charges on your account.

-To view your student account, log in to online services and select Student Finance Portal.
+To view your student account, log in to MyDCE and select Student Finance Portal.